How to apply for a Tier 4 student visa outside the UK

-You might not need to submit a tuberculosis test certificate if you can show evidence with your application that you:
+You might not need to submit a tuberculosis test certificate if you can show evidence when you apply that you:

 - lived for at least six months in a country where tuberculosis screening is not required by the UK

-- have been away from that country for no more than six months.
+- have been away from that country for six months or less.

 UKVI don’t state which documents to use as evidence, but we recommend you use immigration stamps in your passport which show when you entered the UK and returned to your home country.

 If you don't have immigration stamps, you might be able to use a boarding card for your flight which shows when you left the UK.

 - Proof of funds

 You must show to UKVI you can pay: